perrette/scribe/README.md

 export OPENAI_API_KEY=YOURAPIKEY
 scribe --backend openaiapi
 ```
-The `openaiapi` backend is lightweight and handy if you have an API (you can create one for free for testing) and a low-spec computer.
+The `openaiapi` backend is lightweight and handy if you have an API (you can create one for free for testing) and a low-spec computer (and don't care too much about privacy, obviously).

 ## Output media